countjoe/drogon-master/README.md

 drogon-master
 =============

-Master daemon for the Drogon Quadcopter
+Master daemon for the Drogon Quadcopter.
+Runs as a Java web application providing high-level control and operation of the Drogon Quadcopter.
+Is intended to run in Jetty on Drogon's Raspberry Pi.

 Important
 ---------------------

 This project is still in very early development and thus likely not yet functional.

 License
 ---------------------